 Now for some coastline fun and head to the white beaches of Tangalle.
 Stroll along the shore, kite-surf, wakeboard, deep sea fish or simplyindulge in the amazing Amanwella hotel.
 Relax in your suite complete with uninterrupted views of the palm-studded beach.
 Dine at the poolside restaurant overlooking golden sand beaches, perfect for reflecting on your Sri Lankan adventure.

 Time it right and you’ll be one of the very few people to experience the world’s two largest mammals all within one trip.
-From the elephants in the north to blue whales in the south, that’s over 200 tonnes of wildlife and 2000 riht on your Sri Lankan doorstep.
+From the elephants in the north to blue whales in the south, you’ll be able to marvel at some of natures most graceful, yet powerful creatures.

 Spend your final two nights at the Amangalla in the magical fortress town of Galle, an amazing fortified town filled with red-tiled rooftops over the eclectic mix of art galleries, cafes and boutique hotels.
 Visit the local markets with the chef during a cookery lesson, and create the dish of your choice (gotukola sambol, anyone?), or try some of the delicious ‘wade’ (street snacks) with the hotel’s signature ‘Arrack sour’ made with fermented coconut sap.
 Unwind in Sri Lanka’s most incredible spa before watching the sunset over the fort from Amangalla’s top floor lounge.
 Bliss.
 The next morning you’ll head to the airport for your flight home.